nowsecure/nowsecure-action/README.md

     path: NowSecure.sarif
 ```

+For a _new_ workflow,

+Add a new file called `nowsecure.yml` in your `.github/workflows` folder and review the [example](https://github.com/nowsecure/nowsecure-action/blob/main/workflows/nowsecure.yml).

 ### Custom Configuration (Optional)

 An `.nsconfig.yml` file in the root of the repo allows you to configure a minimum-severity filter (the default is medium which includes critical, high, and medium findings), a list of [checkIds](src/utils/config-types.ts) to include, as well as a list of [checkIds](https://github.com/nowsecure/nowsecure-action/blob/main/workflows/nowsecure.yml) to exclude from the code scanning alerts.